autonomys/subspace-docs/versioned_docs/version-latest/learn/monitoring.md

 ## 4. Scraping Metrics from Subspace Node application
 :::note
-Only for node running in Docker!
+The following template is only for Subspace node running in Docker!
 :::

-The Subspace Node provides it's metrics on port 9615 via prometheus client libraries.
+The Subspace Node provides it's metrics on port 9615 via prometheus libraries.
 The following `yaml` file is designed to scrape Subspace Node metrics when the Node is run in Docker.

 We add following lines to the end of node service section in `Docker-Compose.yml` file: